ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/storage/ypath.md

 This path points to the user's home folder and has two attributes.

-A random set of attributes can be specified on any path.
-Their exact meaning depends on how this path is used in the system.
-For example, when writing to a table, the `append` attribute that enables you to write to the end rather than overwrite the result makes sense.
-For input tables of some mapreduce operations, you can specify the `foreign` flag that means that this table is secondary (a reference table), so the system needs to perform join of a special form.
+An arbitrary set of attributes can be specified on any path.
+Their exact meaning depends on how this path is used in the application.
+For example, for an operation that writes to a table, it is natural to support the `append` attribute.
+For input tables of some mapreduce operations, you can specify the `foreign` flag which means that this table is secondary (a reference table), so the system needs to perform join of a special form.

-Attributes whose names are unknown to the system or that do not make sense in a given context are ignored by the system.
+Attributes whose names are unknown to the system are ignored by the system, but still may be interpreted by the application.

 The path prefix and suffix enable you to encode attributes in a more compact form.
 Both of these parts use [YSON](../../../user-guide/storage/yson.md).
 Learn more about them: